 Find out more about how the UK Priority Species were identified and download the full UK list here http://jncc.defra.gov.uk/page-5717

-The Cambridgeshire and Peterborough Biodiversity Partnership has reviewed our Local Priority Species (formerly Local Species Action Plans).
+The Cambridgeshire and Peterborough Biodiversity Group has reviewed our Local Priority Species (formerly Local Species Action Plans).
 Over 200 UK Priority Species are found in Cambridgeshire and Peterborough.
 We have produced a list of local priority species which can be downloaded in the library section, under “Species – Priority Species.”

 About Local Priority Species